 The Story of Eliza Ann

-Samuel Plimsoll, a social reformer and all around fabulous guy, is celebrated at Waterline Marina Resort & Beach Club.
+Samuel Plimsoll, a social reformer and all around fabulous guy, is celebrated at Waterline Marina Resort.
 But very few realize the role his spouse, Eliza Ann, played in his greatest invention.

 In the late 1800s, it became common practice to load large amounts of cargo onto ships to try to make more money.
 This would put the ships and crews in great danger, as many vessels sank, and their sailors were lost at sea.
 On one of his journeys, Samuel Plimsoll boarded his ship sailing from London to Redcar in North Yorkshire, and Eliza Ann began to fear the worst.
 As she predicted, Samuel’s overloaded ship became caught in a treacherous North Sea storm, its imbalance almost costing him his life.
 When he returned, Eliza Ann motivated him to find a solution.
 Their efforts were directed especially against what were known as “coffin ships,” that were often heavily insured, in which unscrupulous owners risked the lives of their crews.